Educational Assistant - Courses

 - Practicum agencies may require a criminal record check.

-- A Child Intervention Record System (CIRS) check may also be required.
+- An Intervention Record System (IRS) check may also be required.

 |Electives (Choose one)||CREDITS|